 The law requires Calderdale Council to carry out risk assessments on supplies serving more than one property on a five yearly basis.
 We must also test the water from these supplies on a twice yearly, annual or five yearly basis or at other times as the need arises.
 Otherwise risk assessments and testing can be requested.
 Charges will apply in each case.
 The Council also has to keep certain records about supplies and the properties they serve.

-Helpful free advice on protecting spring water supplies from contamination can be found at:
+For useful free advice on protecting spring water supplies from contamination:

-- A Brief Guide to Drinking Water Safety Plans is available to download from the Drinking Water Inspectorate
+- read A Brief Guide to Drinking Water Safety Plans (from Drinking Water Inspectorate 2005).

 - Private Water Supplies